 ~ J. E.Weaver (1954)

-Phase II: Buy and protect the remaining western half of the GLO property, approximately 550 acres, from the new western boundary line at the first downslope acquisition, eastward up the slope to Old Granbury Road (Appendix A).
+Phase II: Buy and protect the remaining western half of the property, approximately 550 acres, from the new western boundary line at the first downslope acquisition, eastward up the slope to Old Granbury Road (Appendix A).
 Continue youth and adult Ecological Health opportunities and learning.

-Phase III: Acquire and/or connect to additional GLO, federal, and private lands for ecological expansion and connectivity (Appendix A).
+Phase III: Acquire and/or connect to additional lands for ecological expansion and connectivity (Appendix A).
 Design and construct a Visitor Center and Ecological Health Field Institute facility.
 Coordinate with the US Army Corps of Engineers (USACE) to jointly manage and restore the local wild USACE lands that buttress the ecological values of the FWPP; and widen the linkage at the point where Rock Creek Park and the FWPP connect.